Attorneys Helping with Neck and Back Injuries

 When whiplash occurs, the force of being hit from the front, from behind, or even from the side by another vehicle can cause overstretched muscles and sprained joints, which is why you might experience significant neck pain.
 Moreover, the neck pain can radiate to other places in the body because of damage to the delicate ligaments and nerves that leave the neck and travel down the arms and hands, as well as to the head and upper torso.

-Besides the pain patterns described above, another possible effect of trauma is head or brain trauma injuries.
+Besides the pain patterns described above, another possible effect of trauma is head or traumatic brain injuries (TBI).
 These types of injuries are commonly associated with a sudden, unexpected motion that jostles the brain around in the skull, hitting the sides and causing bruising to the delicate brain tissue.
 Two resulting conditions from this type of trauma are known as Post-Concussive Syndrome (PCS) and Mild Traumatic Brain Injury (MTBI).

-All of the negative consequences of an accident that results in spine, neck, and head injury can affect an accident victim for the rest of their life.
-If you were hurt in an accident, don’t hesitate to call an attorney as soon as possible.
+All of the negative consequences of an accident that results in a spine or neck injury can affect an accident victim for the rest of their life.
+If you were hurt in an accident, don’t hesitate to contact one of our neck and back attorneys as soon as possible.

 Signs of a Neck, Back, or Head Injury